Roope Riski

-Roope Riski (born 16 August 1991) is a Finnish professional footballer who plays as a forward for Veikkausliiga club HJK Helsinki.
+Roope Vilhelmi Riski (born 16 August 1991) is a Finnish professional footballer who plays as a forward for Veikkausliiga club Ilves.

 He is known as a clinical, well-positioned forward who can get into the right place at the right time.
 In the middle of the 2010 season, Riski was selected to the opening squad for the first time of his career.
 Since then he has enjoyed a phenomenal season, starting 12 games and scoring 11 goals.
 He has the best game/goal ratio in the Veikkausliiga.

 Club career

+TPS

-On 22 September 2010, Riski scored a hat-trick against AC Oulu.
-By doing this, he became the first ever player in Finland to score a hat-trick in all the highest three levels of Finnish football system during one season.
+Riski started football in the youth sector of Maskun Palloseura, and later joined Turun Palloseura.
+He made his senior debut with TPS in Veikkausliiga in the 2010 season.
+On 22 September 2010, Riski scored a hat-trick for TPS against AC Oulu.
+By doing this, he became the first ever player in Finland to score a hat-trick in all the highest three levels of Finnish football system during one season, as he had loan stints with Viikingit in Ykkönen and Åbo IFK in Kakkonen during 2020.

+Cesena and loans

-From 27 January 2011 he is an official Cesena player.
+On 27 January 2011, he was announced as the Cesena player in Italian Serie A.